 “The friendly astronomy society”

 The NEAS aims to share our passion for astronomy.
-We welcome everyone with an interest in astronomy, no matter what their level of expertise – from novice to advanced.
+We welcome everyone with an interest in astronomy, no matter what their level of expertise, from novice to expert.
 We aim to be an society for all amateur astronomers, with interests ranging from observing and astrophotography, from telescopes to astrophysics.
 We try to build a greater appreciation of the dark night sky and help people enjoy it.

-PUBLIC LECTURES:- We hold a public meeting once a month with a guest speaker.
-The subjects at meetings range from cosmology, planetary science, life on other worlds, to astrophotography and more.
+PUBLIC LECTURES: We hold a public meeting once a month with a guest speaker.
+The subjects at meetings range from cosmology, planetary science, and life on other worlds, to astrophotography and more.
 You can find out more information on our Events page.

-STARGAZING NIGHTS: – Since 2010 the Society has been actively engaged with public observing and we run a monthly Stargazing event at Great Notley Country Park, details of which can be found on the Stargazing page.
+STARGAZING NIGHTS: Since 2010 the Society has been actively engaged with public observing and we run monthly stargazing events (and solar observing in the summer) at Great Notley Country Park and Abberton Reservoir, details of which can be found on the Stargazing page.

-MEMBERSHIP: - Our membership continues to grow and currently consists of an around 100 members, some more active than others, covering a range of interests and abilities.
-We welcome anyone into our Society – from beginners to experts.
+MEMBERSHIP: Our membership continues to grow and currently consists of around 100 members, some more active than others, covering a range of interests and abilities.
+We welcome anyone into our Society, regardless of their level of knowledge or expertise.
 For more information about membership benefits and how to join, please see our Membership page.

-OBSERVATORY: – The society has its own darksite observatory called The Munday-Sayer Observatory which is located near Wakes Colne.
-It is home to a 11-inch Celestron Schmidt-Cassegrain telescope, a 4-inch William Optics apochromatic refractor and a Lunt solarscope.
-We are also currently restoring a 14-inch Dobsonian telescope which we hope to be finished very soon.
+OBSERVATORY: The Society has its own darksite observatory called The Munday-Sayer Observatory which is located near Wakes Colne.
+It is home to a 11-inch Celestron Schmidt-Cassegrain telescope, a 4-inch William Optics apochromatic refractor, a 16″ GoTo Dobsonian and a 60mm Lunt solarscope.
 Originally constructed in the 1980s to observe Comet Halley, the observatory building and facilities have since been extended and upgraded.
 Further details can be found on the Observatory page.

-OUTREACH: - The Society is quite active in the local community, often running public observing events, astronomy evenings for schools and scout groups.
+OUTREACH: The Society is very active in the local community, often running public observing events and astronomy evenings for schools and scout groups.
 If you are part of a school or community group which would like to learn more about the night sky, we are more than happy to get involved.
+Our events are very popular, so much so that we are often booked up months in advance.
 Please see our Outreach page for more information.

-CONTACT:- You can contact the Society by either leaving a comment below, by sending a message to us via Twitter, on our Facebook page or by emailing us at: email@example.com.
+CONTACT: You can contact the Society either by leaving a comment below, by sending a message to us via Twitter, on our Facebook page or by emailing us at: email@example.com.
 We will try to get back to you as soon as possible